darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/06 - Lines of Sight.md

 "I thought you should know," she said without preamble, setting the tray on his desk with careful precision.
 "The chamber's wards fluctuated three times during the night.
 Not failures—responses.
 Something down there is... anticipating."

-"It knows the deadline too," Samantha said quietly.
+"It knows the time is near," Samantha said quietly.
 "The guardian understands that Tengus is coming."

 "More than that," Vera replied, her expression showing the strain of knowledge carried too long.
 "The fluctuations match patterns from thirty years ago, the last time someone attempted to claim what's below.
 That attempt failed, but the guardian learned from it.
 It's been preparing its own response to intrusion."